 ILO Declaration on Fundamental Principles and Rights at Work

-Adopted in 1998, the Declaration commits member states to respect and promote eight fundamental principles and rights in five categories, whether or not they have ratified the relevant Conventions.
+Adopted in 1998 and amended in 2022, the Declaration commits member states to respect and promote eight fundamental principles and rights in five categories, whether or not they have ratified the relevant Conventions.

 - freedom of association and the right to collective bargaining (Conventions 87 and 98)